Arithmetic Fuchsian group: Selberg conjecture

-Note that the statement is only valid for a subclass of arithmetic surfaces and can be seen to be false for general subgroups of finite index in lattices derived from quaternion algebras.
-Selberg's original statement was made only for congruence covers of the modular surface and it has been verified for some small groups.
-Selberg himself has proven the lower bound $\lambda_1 \geqslant \tfrac{1}{16},$ a result known as "Selberg's 1/16 theorem".
-The best known result in full generality is due to Luo—Rudnick—Sarnak.
+The statement is only valid for a subclass of arithmetic surfaces and can be seen to be false for general subgroups of finite index in lattices derived from quaternion algebras.
+Selberg's original statement was made only for congruence covers of the modular surface, and it has been verified for some small groups.
+Selberg himself proved the lower bound $\lambda_1 \geqslant \tfrac{1}{16},$ a result known as Selberg's 1/16 theorem.
+The best known result in full generality is due to Luo–Rudnick–Sarnak.